 The Committee has the primary authority to determine TriCo's compensation philosophy and to establish compensation for Richard P. Smith, TriCo's President and Chief Executive Officer, and evaluate the compensation of TriCo's other executive officers.
 Each component of compensation for TriCo's executive officers is generally administered under the direction of the Committee and is reviewed on an annual basis to ensure that remuneration levels and benefits in totality are competitive and reasonable.
-In determining each component of compensation.
+In determining each component of compensation and the total compensation package, the Committee reviews a variety of sources to determine and set compensation.
 Mr. Smith aids the Committee by providing annual recommendations regarding the compensation of all executive officers, other than himself.
 The Committee can exercise its discretion by modifying any recommended adjustments or awards to the executives.
 Each executive officer also participates in an annual performance review with Mr. Smith that includes a self-evaluation for the period being assessed.
 The Committee performs Mr. Smith's annual performance review.